NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Prevailing Position.md

 * * *

-Your willingness to flow from one stance to another lets you sacrifice their benefits to better protect yourself.
+Your flexibility with stances lets you sacrifice their benefits to better protect yourself.
 You leave the stance you were in, gaining a +4 circumstance bonus to the triggering saving throw or to your AC against the triggering attack.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*